kef59000/thro-dsscm/01 Geospatial Analytics/00 Geospatial Analytics with QGIS.md

 ## Task 2: Aldi branches in Regensburg - Round trip

 ### Problem
 In this exercise, you should draw the location of the Regensburg Aldi branches and a fictitious regional warehouse on a map of the Regensburg city area with a suitable formatting.
 You would then like to measure the linear distance between the branch in the western quarter and the branch on the Galgenberg.
-You then want to draw an exemplary round trip between the regional warehouse and the branch-es and save it as a line layer.
+You then want to draw an exemplary round trip between the regional warehouse and the branches and save it as a line layer.
 Use the following data for this:
 - Path: Exercise 2
     - Excel file with coordinates